tomas1000r/webflux-kotlin-keycloak/README.md

 The project configuration is designed with the focus on simplicity and easy-to-run local development environment.

-Local development should be especially easy just by executing `./gradlew composeUp` command and the whole environment is up and configured.
-MySQL data and Keycloak realm is imported automatically after containers starts.

 #### Used technologies

 - R2DBC - reactive access to relational database